LeleDerGrasshalmi/FortniteEndpointsDocumentation/EpicGames/PRMDialogService/FNBR-MOTD/MOTD.md

 > **Not gonna explain every Parameter, they are obvious when you look at the key.** <br/>
 > Those are not all Parameters that exist and im not updating this list every Update / Season... <br/>
-> But \*recently Epic added the the Account needs to actually play to see latest news instead if something like seasons defaults.
+> But \*recently Epic added the Account needs to actually play to see latest news instead if something like seasons defaults.

 \*recently: ~December 2022